Opioids

 Addiction Signs and Symptoms

-Opioid use disorder is a medical condition defined by not being able to abstain from using opioids, and behaviors centered around opioid use that interferes with daily life.
-Dependence occurs when the body adapts to the presence of the drug, causing withdrawal symptoms when use is reduced or discontinued.
-Often, individuals may become addicted to prescription painkillers, and then turn to illicit drugs like heroin.
-Heroin is cheaper and easier to access than prescription drugs.
+Opioid use disorder is a medical condition characterized by an inability to abstain from opioid use, leading to behaviors that disrupt daily life.
+Dependence develops when the body adapts to the drug, resulting in withdrawal symptoms if use is reduced or stopped.
+Many individuals become addicted to prescription painkillers and may then shift to cheaper, more accessible illicit drugs like heroin.

 Signs of addiction include: